 1. Blood Sugar Helper

 Many healthy starches fall into the category of resistant starch foods.
-As a resistant starch, potato starch has been shown to be helpful to blood sugar regulation.
+As a resistant starch, potato starch has been shown to help normalize blood sugar.

-For anyone trying to avoid gluten, one of the health benefits of potato starch is the fact that it is is naturally gluten-free.
+For anyone into gluten-free baking or who’s trying to avoid wheat/gluten when cooking, one of the health benefits of potato starch is the fact that it is is naturally gluten-free.

 4. Easy to Cook With